turi-code/userguide/deployment/pred-operating.md

 * Using APIs to retrieve monitoring status and metrics.

 [Administration](deployment/pred-administration.md) explains how a running predictive service can be reconfigured and managed:
-* changing the number of nodes and replacing nodes,
+* Changing the number of nodes and replacing nodes,
+* Changing the cache configuration and behavior, and
-*
+* Modifying cross-origin request behavior.